Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 -

 Being a PHE will require a substantial commitment of time and energy (an average of 3 hours per week).
-Minimum commitment of three semesters is required; four semesters is preferred.
+A minimum commitment of three semesters is required; four semesters are preferred.

-- First Semester: In-training Peer Health Educators will receive approximately 30 hours of training (EDHS 3240: Concepts of Peer Health Education) and will provide a total of 15-20 hours of volunteer service through observing/assisting trained Peer Health Educators with outreach, special wellness events, marketing and event promotion, and attending one-hour weekly planning/training meetings.
+- First Semester: Peer Health Educators in-training will receive approximately 30 hours of instruction (EDHS 3240: Peer Health Education) and will provide approximately 25 hours of volunteer service through observing/assisting trained Peer Health Educators with outreaches, signature events, and marketing and event promotion.
+PHEs in-training will be expected to attend one-hour weekly planning/training meetings on Tuesdays from 5-6 pm.

-- Subsequent Semesters: Trained Peer Health Educators will provide a total of 30-40 hours of volunteer service (per semester) by attending one-hour weekly planning/training meetings and conducting outreach programs, special wellness events, marketing and event promotion, and recruitment and/or additional improvement projects.
+- Subsequent Semesters: Trained Peer Health Educators will provide a total of 30-40 hours of volunteer service (per semester) by attending one-hour weekly planning/training meetings and conducting outreach programs, signature events, marketing and event promotion, and recruitment and/or additional projects.

 - Key Tasks and Responsibilities